 Each human being is presented as a unique individual, constantly responding to internal and external stimuli.
 The nursing process is emphasized as students apply principles of physical, biological, and social sciences.
 Basic nutrition and pharmacology are introduced.
-Nursing history and elements of health and disease are presented.
+Elements of health and disease are presented.
 Professional ethics and interpersonal relations are integrated throughout the course.
 Basic concepts of nursing are introduced and basic nursing skills are taught and practiced in the Nursing Laboratory.

-Corequisites: BIO 240, BIO 243, ENG 101, CHM 101, NUR 113, NUR 123.
+Corequisites: BIO 240, BIO 243, ENG 101, CHM 101, CHM 103, NUR 113, NUR 123.
+Effective 2013, any required science course with a "B" or better.